sjbdcs/default/exampleSite/content/english/teacher/dereje-kifle.md

 +++
 bg_image = ""
-bio = "Dereje(M.TM) is the Amharic Department head and teaches all high school Amharic classes." course = "" description = "" image = "/images/dereje_kifle.jpg"
+bio = "Dereje(M.A.) is the Amharic Department head and teaches all high school Amharic classes." course = "" description = "" image = "/images/dereje_kifle.jpg"